Kaiser Permanente vs. Aetna Insurance

 Kaiser Permanente vs. Aetna: Plan Availability

 Aetna clearly beats Kaiser Permanente when it comes to availability as Aetna operates throughout the entire country.
 That said, the availability of certain plans may vary depending on your location.
-For example, Aetna sells prescription drug coverage to Medicare members in every state and the District of Columbia but only offers D-SNPs (dual-eligible special needs plans) in 30 states.[7][8]
+For example, Aetna sells prescription drug coverage to Medicare members in every state and the District of Columbia but only offers Medicaid plans in 17 states.[7][8]

-Conversely, Kaiser Permanente operates in only eight states.
-Medicare Part C members in California, Hawaii and most of Washington can only buy HMO plans from Kaiser Permanente.
-Meanwhile, the company offers both HMO and HMO-POS plans to Medicare Advantage members in Colorado, the District of Columbia, Georgia, Maryland, Oregon, Virginia and Southwest Washington.[9]
+Conversely, Kaiser Permanente only operates in eight states plus Washington, D.C.[9]
+Medicare Advantage members in California, Hawaii and most of Washington can only buy HMO plans from Kaiser Permanente.
+Meanwhile, the company offers both HMO and HMO-POS plans to Medicare Advantage members in the District of Columbia, Georgia, Maryland, Oregon, Virginia and Southwest Washington, while members in Colorado can enroll in an HMO, HMO-POS or PPO plan.[10]

 Kaiser Permanente vs. Aetna: In-Network Providers

-Once again, Aetna comes out ahead of Kaiser Permanente regarding the size of its network.
-In 2021, Aetna’s network encompassed 1.2 million healthcare providers including over 5,700 hospitals and over 700,000 primary care physicians and specialists.[10]
+For the most part, Aetna comes out ahead of Kaiser Permanente regarding the size of its network.
+In 2021, Aetna’s network encompassed 1.2 million health care providers including over 5,700 hospitals and over 700,000 primary care physicians (PCPs) and specialists.[11]

 Kaiser Permanente vs. Aetna: Cost